 • Show Information

-An improvised show from the stars of Whose Line Is It Anyway?.
+An improvised show from the stars of Whose Line Is It Anyway.

-The resident Impro troupe from the most famous comedy club in the world, The Comedy Store Players have been delighting audiences for over 30 years.
+The resident impro troupe from the most famous comedy club in the world, The Comedy Store Players have been delighting audiences for over 40 years.
 Don’t miss this rare opportunity to see the original stars of Whose Line is it Anyway? strutting their stuff on tour.
 Expect lightning-quick reactions and world-class silliness!
-There’ll be improvised songs and games and, of course, the audience is always at the helm, leading the show with its suggestions.

 “Witty, silly, satirical, occasionally ludicrous, ultimately crowd-pleasing”